About the Journal

 • Authors are authorized to make available the version of the text published in 2i Journal in institutional repositories or other platforms for distribution of academic works.

-In order to ensure the anonymity of the review process, the identification of the authorship of the article has to be completely removed from the file and from the 'properties' option in Word.
-Any other information referring to the authorship of the article should also be removed, namely the references to previous works of the same author(s).
-In this case, the name(s) of the author(s) cited in the body of the article should be replaced by AUTHOR and the respective reference removed.
+In order to ensure the anonymity of the review process, authors must ensure, when submitting their articles, that the authorship identification has been removed in the document and in the ‘properties’ option in Word.
+Any other information that refers to the authorship of the article must also be removed, namely references to previous works by the same author(s).
+In this case, the name(s) of the author(s) cited in the body of the article must be replaced by AUTHOR and the respective reference removed.

-All evaluators participating in the volume review process are mentioned in the publication.
+All reviewers who participate in the review process of an issue of 2i Journal are mentioned in the Technical Sheet of the respective publication.

-Once accepted by the reviewers, the submissions may still undergo a final selection by the journal's management, when the number of approved articles is significantly higher than the average number of published essays per journal.
+Once accepted, submissions may also undergo final selection by the Journal's Board of Directors, when the number of approved articles is significantly greater than the average number of essays published per journal.

-The evaluation of articles will consider, according to the evaluation form adopted by the journal:
+A blind peer review support form is provided to reviewers.
+The evaluation of submitted articles will consider the following criteria, as set out in the evaluation form adopted by the journal:

 • adequacy to the journal’s norms of publication;